-For the level of press freedom, the choice was made to use the World Press Freedom because the index includes different important aspects of media freedom, including legislative framework, level of abuse and pluralism.[20]
-While the index has five cate good / satisfactory / problematic / difficult / very serious - the category "good" was e from this research.
-This choice is based on the fact that the majority of the research business models is already based on media from this category.
+For the level of press freedom, the choice was made to use the World Press Freedom Index, because the index includes different important aspects of media freedom, including the legislative framework, level of abuse and pluralism.[20]
+While the index has five categories - good / satisfactory / problematic / difficult / very serious - the category "good" was excluded from this research.
+This choice is based on the fact that the majority of the research on media business models is already based on media from this category.